articles

 Author

 In May 2013, I leave Shenzhen during mold season.
-My fiancé and I make sure most things are stored safely in boxes in our apartment before we leave Shenzhen for our wedding in Austria.
-We have to leave a few things in our apartment unboxed, because they don’t fit into the boxes.
+My Chinese fiancé and I make sure most things are safely stored in boxes in our apartment before we leave Shenzhen for our wedding in Austria.
+We have to leave a few things unboxed because they don’t fit into the boxes.

-When we come back to our little apartment in Shenzhen after having been away for 7 weeks, the first thing we do is clean the apartment and wash clothes, beddings and everything else that can be washed.
+When we return to our little apartment in Shenzhen after being away for 7 weeks, the first thing we do is clean the apartment and wash clothes, bedding, and everything else that can be washed.

-Every once in a while, I will scream: “Oh my god, there’s another one!”, upon discovering another item that is completely covered in mold.
+Every once in a while, I scream: “Oh my god, there’s another one!” upon discovering another item that is completely covered in mold.

-The first thing we discover that is completely covered in mold is a leather belt.
+The first thing we find completely covered in mold is a leather belt.
 Really?
 A leather belt?
 The next things are spices and rice.
-Some bugs are crawling out of one of the small glasses with spices when I open it.
-“This is so disgusting!”, I shout out loud.
+Some bugs crawl out of one of the small spice jars when I open it.

 I decide to go to the supermarket to buy mold inhibitors.
-I’m not very lucky with my search though.
-I decide to buy the most acid vinegar I can find.
-9°, it says on the bottle.
-During the upcoming days, I still smell mold whenever I come back home to our apartment, so I guess the fight is not over yet.
+I’m not very lucky with my search, though.
+I end up buying the most acidic vinegar I can find—9°, it says on the bottle.
+During the next few days, I still smell mold whenever I return home to our apartment, so I guess the fight is not over yet.

 Before the start of this year’s rainy season, I ask a friend from Guangdong province what they do to avoid mold growing everywhere you can imagine.
-She recommends to turn on the air-conditioners and use the dehumidifying option (抽湿).
-If you plan to stay in Shenzhen (or any other humid place) long-term, it might be a good idea to invest in a dehumidifier, since these usually work much better than the air-conditioners for dehumidifying the apartment.
-She then tells me to hang up my beddings to dry in the sun whenever the weather is nice.
-During the colder seasons, it would be good to use an electric blanket which you can turn on a while before going to bed.
+She recommends turning on the air conditioners and using the dehumidifying option (抽湿).
+If you plan to stay in Shenzhen (or any other humid place) long-term, it might be a good idea to invest in a dehumidifier, as these usually work much better than air conditioners for dehumidifying the apartment.
+She then tells me to hang my bedding to dry in the sun whenever the weather is nice.
+During the colder seasons, it would be good to use an electric blanket, which you can turn on a while before going to bed.
 This will dry the sheets.

-My husband’s recommendation for storing winter clothes during rainy season is to put them into vacuum bags.
-This will save space, and stops the clothes from turning into little mold monsters.
+My husband’s recommendation for storing winter clothes during the rainy season is to put them in vacuum bags.
+This will save space and stop the clothes from turning into little mold monsters.

 Have you ever had problems with indoor mold?